avjinder/Minimal-Todo/Contributing.md

 [Minimal-Todo](https://github.com/avjinder/Minimal-Todo) - Material To-Do App
 ==================================================

 Welcome, so you are thinking about contributing to Minimal-Todo?
-Awesome, this is a great place to start.
+Awesome, this is a great place to start (most certainly not).

 Get in Touch
 ------------